 - Open the relevant order in ABC Mobile and press the "+" button to the right of the original address.
 Then hit "New Address" and add details to every line that you can.
 It is especially important that the Zip Code is properly filled out.

 - Following a few questions, you will be prompted with "Activate new address for attempts?"
 It is critical that you tap "Yes, I want to attempt here."
 Confirm this submission.

 - Then tap "Cancel" when asked, "Your new address activated tracking number ######.
 Load order now?"

-- After tapping "Cancel," you should mark the original service address as a Bad Address.
+- After tapping "Cancel," you should record an Attempt on the original service and on the Result page select "Other" then notate that you are meeting at a neutral location.
 This will allow you to be paid for your efforts at the first address.
 Then sync the app.

 - Make your way to the agreed-upon location and serve the papers.

 - Under this new tracking number (look at the address to be sure that you are on the new tracking number), enter the service details as you usually would.
 When you receive the notification that "Your served event has been submitted," return all the way to the home screen and sync your app.
 You should now have two proofs - one proof of non-service for the original service address and one proof of service for the meeting place.

 Personal Service Only

 Only Personal Service is allowed when meeting at a neutral location.